Heinrich’s domino model of accident causation

 However, the model can contribute to a focus on the search for culprits in the accident sequence, rather than on a detailed understanding of all the factors that may have contributed to the accident.

-The domino model is widely seen today as being much too simplistic to be a useful tool to help understand the causal factors of accidents:
+The domino model is widely seen today as being too simplistic to be a useful tool to help understand the causal factors of accidents:

 It leads to an excessively simple view of the contribution of human performance to accidents, and to a focus on training and procedural compliance (including “behaviour-based safety” programmes), rather than on system design, workload and incentives.